So as a marketer you want to know how location based marketing can help you to reach your marketing goals?

 Location-based advertising attribution is helping marketers to understand the complete effect of their efforts in the real world.
 Offline attribution is effective in a number of ways:

 OOH, real-word adverts are big business for marketers.
 But there’s always been a problem – how do you measure the results?
 It’s difficult to attribute store visits or purchases to OOH.
-It’s also difficult to understand exactly how many people are exposed to the advertising in the first place.
+It’s also difficult to understand exactly how many people are exposed to advertising in the first place.

 Location data makes these insights accessible.
 By listening to areas around OOH it’s possible to measure how many people have passed or remained close to the OOH advert.
 From this data, you can create insights on how many people have been ‘exposed’ to the OOH ad.
 Of course, this isn’t perfect as there’s no guarantee that everyone walking past saw or understood the message.

 But location data makes it possible for marketers to then measure how many of these people perform the desired goal.
 This may be that they visit a retail store associated with the ad.
-This is an effective tool for marketers to be able to measure, test and optimise OOH advertising.
+This is an effective tool for marketers to be able to measure, test and optimize OOH advertising.

 Measuring experiential or other offline advertising

 Of course, this tech can be used to measure other forms of advertising.
 Take experiential, for example.
 Usually, these campaigns end with the consumer leaving with a sample of some kind.
 But attribution doesn’t come easy and many campaigns end with the basic insights.
-These are usually how many people visited the experiential stand, or how many samples were handing out.
+These are usually how many people visited the experiential stand, or how many samples were handed out.

 But location data enables marketers to then say, with great precision, this many people engaged with our experiential stand.
 You can then identify the percentage of these people that visited the store within a certain period of time.